-Whether we live in a studio apartment or a two-story house, closet space is something we all probably feel we could use more of.
-Because we use them daily (and occasionally have those moments where we have to look through everything before finding something acceptable to wear), clothing, shoes, and accessories can pile up fast, leading to a lot of clutter in what’s usually not a lot of space.
+Whether in a studio apartment or a two-story house, closet space is something we all probably feel we could use more of.
+Clothing, shoes, and accessories can pile up fast, leading to a lot of clutter in what’s usually not a lot of space.

 Even if you did luck out with a walk-in and plenty of shelving, it’s still on you to keep things organized—which isn’t always an easy task.
-For tips on how to create a system that works—and won’t fall to the wayside by next week—we’ve enlisted Michael Jones of The Stylish Standout, who recently launched a closet-editing service to help New Yorkers get the most out of their wardrobes.
+For tips on how to create a system that works—and won’t fall to the wayside by next week—we’ve enlisted entrepreneur Michael Jones of By Michael Todd, who once had a closet-editing service in 2017 to help New Yorkers get the most out of their wardrobes.

 First things first, he says, “Accept your space for what it is and adjust accordingly, because you’re not alone.
 Think of the limited space as an opportunity to continuously polish your style and edit your closet to make sure that what’s in it are actually pieces you love.”